Lichtenfels, Hesse: Neukirchen

 Up the Nuhne at the boundary with Rengershausen was a village or farm called "Aweshausen" or "Auweshausen".
 The field names in the area, "Auf der Aue" and "Auf der Junkernaue" recall the former centre.
 In 1336, Count Heinrich IV of Waldeck pledged, among other things, the village of Nuwenkyrchen to Count Johann of Nassau as a dowry for his daughter (see also Rhadern above), which also gave Neukirchen its first documentary mention.
 Already by 1301, though, history records a Ditmar von Nuwenkyrchen, Juryman at Sachsenberg, proof that there had already been a settlement there for some time before the Count's daughter's wedding.
 In the disputes between the Electors of Cologne and Waldeck, which had begun in 1533, the Elector of Cologne claimed, among other properties, Neukirchen.
-By 1663, however, Cologne had forgone its claim to the village, thus also bringing an end to the Electors' attempts to reintroduce the Catholic faith into the community.
+By 1663, however, Cologne had forgone its claim to the village, thus also bringing an end to the Electors' attempts to reintroduce the Catholic faith into the municipality.
 Neukirchen was a branch of the parish of Münden and in the 18th century temporarily a parish in its own right.
 Today it belongs to the parish of Sachsenberg.
 The church with its rectangular nave was newly built in 1864 by the master mason Gülich from Sachsenberg where an older forerunner church had once stood which had to be torn down.
 How the church looked before the new building was put up is not known with any certainty, as there are no reliable indications.
 The first new church, which was the village's namesake (Neukirchen ≈ new church), must have been built sometime before 1336 – the time of Neukirchen's first documentary mention – but a more precise indication of its building date is not possible.

 The first part of what is today Neukirchen arose as a scattered village – one with an irregular layout – and nowadays forms the upper village.
-It was purely a farming community, and by all indications arose from a lordly estate.
+It was purely a farming municipality, and by all indications arose from a lordly estate.
 By and by arose also the lower village as a thorpe, or linear village.
 It harboured day labourers, workers and craftsmen.
 The schoolhouse was built in 1785.
 After the Second World War, a bigger school was built, which was closed in 1976.
 In this village, shaped by agriculture, live 488 people.
 Many of them are active in the five clubs.